greim/gen/src/chapters/01-pull-push.md

 }
 ```

-It would be annoying to have to type out this this pile of code every time I want to loop a tree, but it gets the job done.
+It would be annoying to have to type out this pile of code every time I want to loop a tree, but since I'm the one initiating the transfer, the task falls to me.

 ## Push mode

-If you're familiar with JavaScript, you're probably thinking there are better ways to do this.
-Let's switch to push mode—AKA "you call me"—in which the producer is in charge.
-The collection has an `each()` method that accepts a callback, which it uses to push values back at us.
-This makes everything easier:
+Which raises the question: why should I be the one to initiate the transfers?
+Why not let producer do it?
+Hence push mode, in which the collection has an `each()` method that accepts a callback, which it uses to push values to us.

 ```js
 list.each(elmt => visit(elmt));
 tree.each(elmt => visit(elmt));
 ```

-The messy details still exist in the implementations of those `each()` methods, but they're are encapsulated away from us, which is a great separation of concerns.
+The messy details still exist in the implementations of the `each()` method, but they're encapsulated away from us, which is a great separation of concerns.

 ## Unfortunate tradeoffs